weiziji01/SCENet/README.md

 ## Citation
 ---
+If the work or the code is helpful, please cite the paper:
 ```
 @ARTICLE{11223957,
   author={Wei, Ziji and Zhang, Tianwei and Sun, Xu and Zhuang, Lina and Wang, Degang and Marinoni, Andrea and Gao, Lianru},